neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 # Create Binary Array

 Using the 0.45 threshold we can create a binary array.
-This is the second image shown in the introduction.
+In the array 1 denotes vegetation.
+0 denotes soil.

 This bit of code does exactly that.
 The threshold is defined by in the `__init__` function.
 See the [full code](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/blog_post_segment_satellite_ndvi.ipynb) for details.